nikichoksi/portfolio-trading-platform/COLLABORATION.md

 # See changes
 git status

-# Pull latest
+# Pull latest from your branch
-git pull origin development
+git pull origin niki  # or swara, or princy

 # Switch branch
-git checkout swara
+git checkout niki  # or swara, or princy

 # Undo last commit (keep changes)
 git reset --soft HEAD~1